 Councillors who are on the Licensing Committee dealing with the licence application will not be able to make representations.
-If there are any doubts then please contact the Licensing Team via email at licensing@sevenoaks.gov.uk or by telephone 01732 227000.
+If there are any doubts then please contact Mrs Claire Perry Assistant Licensing Manager via email at licensing@sevenoaks.gov.uk or by telephone 01732 227325.